iblameandrew/iblameandrew/README.md

 ### Portals

-_Right now my profile is a demo managed by a portals agent using my own unconscious as extracted after writing the story of my life - the agent then dives into recommendation engines and deep searches resonant videos using Top, Left, Right and Bottom operators.
-Open sourcing my mind basically._

 I am currently developing **Portals**, a future open source platform for automatic videogame synthesis based on a person's elicited focal points of attention.

 The core idea behind Portals is to create a system that can translate the subtle, often unconscious, points of interest of a persons hierarchy of values and affordances, into a coherent visual narrative.
 Instead of relying solely on explicit text prompts, Portals will leverage novel techniques to capture and interpret a user's focus, generating a playable videogame that is deeply resonant with their internal state.
 Explore your own mind: is it ugly?
 Face yourself as you are - is it pretty?
 See how often you've been naive in life.